kiranukamath/myblogsite/content/blog/object-oriented-programming-in-python-part1.md

 object-oriented programming allows you to create large, modular programs that can easily expand over time.

 object-oriented programs hide the implementation from the end-user.
-When you train a machine learning algorithm with Scikit-learn, you don't have to know anything about how the algorithms work or how they were coded.
+When you train a machine learning algorithm with Scikit-learn, you don't have to know anything about how the algorithms works or how they were coded.
 You can focus directly on the modeling.
-If the implementation changes, you as a user of package might not ever find out.
+If the implementation changes, you as a user of the package might not ever find out.

 Objects are defined by attributes and methods.

-Think objects as things that exist in the real world.
+Think objects as things that exist in the real world.\
 For example, If we take Restaurant

-Restaurant is itself object
+* Restaurant is itself object

-food dishes is object
+* food dishes is object

-waiter is also object
+* waiter is also object

-So if the waiter is object what are its attribute(characteristics) and methods(actions)???
+So if the waiter is a object what are its attribute(characteristics) and methods(actions)???

-attributes are name, address, phone number, salary
+Attributes of waiter are name, address, phone number, salary

-methods are taking order and serving dishes.
+Methods of waiter are taking order and serving dishes.

-So now we know about object, but object of two waiter may have different values which mean there are two objects but the attributes and methods are the same, which means both have common blueprint.
+So now we know about objects, but object of two waiter may have different values which mean there are two objects but the attributes and methods are the same, which means both have common attribute type but with different values which means has a common blueprint.

-So blueprint of object is called class.
+So the blueprint of object is called class.
 And using this blueprint we can create many objects.

+Did you notice methods look similar to functions??
 A function and a method look very similar.
 They both use the def keyword.
 They also have inputs and return outputs.
 The difference is that a method is inside of a class whereas a function is outside of a class.

-**Code**

-what is self

-It is used to pass values to attributes and differentiate between these two objects

-Self tells Python where to look in the computer's memory for the a object.
-And then Python changes the value of the that object.
-When you call the particular method, self is implicitly passed in.
+So let's see code of class.

 ```
-class Pants:
+class Waiter:
-    """The Pants class represents an article of clothing sold in a store
+    """The waiter class represents an type of person who takes order and serve dishes in a restaurant
     """

-    def __init__(self, color, waist_size, length, price):
+    def __init__(self, name, address, height, salary):
         """Method for initializing a Pants object

         Args:
+            name (str)
-            color (str)
+            address (str)
-            waist_size (int)
-            length (int)
+            height (int)
-            price (float)
+            salary (float)

         Attributes:
-            color (str): color of a pants object
+            name (str): name of waiter object
             waist_size (str): waist size of a pants object
             length (str): length of a pants object
             price (float): price of a pants object